 Don was presented with the 2007 Timothy White Award for Editorial Integrity by American Business Media, and he is a recipient of the prestigious Jesse H. Neal National Business Journalism Award for editorial excellence in news coverage.
 His weekly editorial column in Computerworld won the national gold award from the American Society of Business Publication Editors (ASBPE) in 2006, 2007, and 2008, and the national gold award from Trade, Association and Business Publications International (TABPI) in 2006.
 Under his leadership, Computerworld won dozens of editorial awards, including ASBPE's Magazine of the Year Award in 2004 and 2006.

-Don holds a B.S. in Language from Georgetown University in Washington, D.C.
+Don is the writer of The New York Times bestsellers Spy the Lie and Get the Truth.
+He holds a B.S. in Language from Georgetown University in Washington, D.C.
 Follow him on Twitter @dontennant.

 Vice President, Business Development

 Bryan Stevenson has over 40 years of business development and public relations experience, serving in high-profile roles in a broad range of industries.
 Bryan has also served in Washington, D C., as Director of the Congressional Maritime Caucus, and as a senior aide and public relations advisor to U.S. Congressman Walter B. Jones, Sr. from North Carolina.

 Bryan holds a B.S. in Business Administration from Barton College in Wilson, North Carolina.

 Jackson J. Bowden, Jr. is a 23-year veteran of the Central Intelligence Agency, where he served as a security manager in the Office of Security.
 Jack supervised a number of components involving such diverse skills as polygraph, personnel and physical security, force protection, recruiting, special security investigations, career development, and employee retention.